westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ```

 Not all commands are available on all kernel versions.
 The following table shows
-the kernel version that introduced each command.
+which kernel version introduced each command.

 <center>